otto-de/edison-hal/README.md

 }
 ```

-In general, this should not be necessary as it should be specified, whether a Link-Relation Type is rendered as an
-array or as a single link-object.

 #### 4.6.2 Using the HalParser

 If you want to parse embedded resources as a sub-class of HalRepresentation, you need to use the *HalParser*: